Ātmā Kāraka: the indicator of the soul’s desire

 Its function is profound: it reflects the core concerns of our soul in this lifetime.
 Not what our ego wants, not what we are taught to chase, but what our being, beneath personality and conditioning, has come here to understand, work through or express.

-Sometimes described as the King of the chart, the Ātmā Kāraka isn’t necessarily the most comfortable energy, but it holds the key to our deepest learning.
-It reveals:
+As such, the Ātmā Kāraka is a karmic imprint that shapes how you experience this incarnation at a soul level.
+It isn’t necessarily the most comfortable energy, but it holds the key to our deepest learning.

 Each planet as the Ātmā Kāraka